cloudflare/gokeyless/README.md

 Installing the appropriate package for your operating system should leave you with a [working Go installation](http://golang.org/doc/install) and a properly set `GOPATH`.

+PKCS#11 support also requires cgo, which needs a working toolchain.
+Install the `build-essential` and `libltdl-dev` packages on debian, or their equivalents for your OS.

+Then install the `gokeyless` binary:
 ```
 $ go get -u github.com/cloudflare/gokeyless/...
 $ go install github.com/cloudflare/gokeyless/cmd/gokeyless/...